mankyd/htmlmin/docs/index.rst

 put them in yourself.
 For instance, by default, htmlmin will never minimize the content between ``<pre>``, ``<textarea>``, ``<script>``, and ``<style>`` tags.
-You can also  explicitly tell it to not minify additional tags either globally name or by adding the custom ``pre`` attribute to a tag in your HTML. htmlmin will remove the ``pre`` attributes as it parses your HTML automatically.
+You can also  explicitly tell it to not minify additional tags either globally by name or by adding the custom ``pre`` attribute to a tag in your HTML. htmlmin will remove the ``pre`` attributes as it parses your HTML automatically.

 It also includes a command-line tool for easy invocation and integration with